Data is today’s marketing gospel.

 In the depths of the digitalized consumer society, individual traces of human choices are stored as events, or data.
 This data is disordered information without meaning and order.
 When a clear meaningful connection can be found to this information, it becomes valuable information – either for good or less good purpose.

-Managers of customer data collected by the merchants have a key role to play in influencing our choices as consumers and our perceptions of responsible development and responsible consumption.
+Collectors and managers of user data and customer information play a key role in influencing our choices as consumers and our perceptions of responsibilty in general and of responsible development and responsible consumption.

-The massive amount of customer information also brings another perspective to responsibility.
-The very recent security breaches in Finland, and with them our awakening to the possibilities and even probabilities of serious misuse, make the collection of customer data and its utilization a socially sensitive issue.
+Massive amount of user data and customer information also brings another perspective to responsibility.
+The very recent security breaches in Finland, and with them our awakening to the possibilities and even probabilities of serious misuse, make the collection of data and its utilization a socially sensitive issue.

 We take what is superior in digitalization; and we add the most troublesome.